 What is the right response to WannaCry?
 What should your IT team be doing?

-In the wake of the news of the WannaCry ransomware attack, the cyber-security professionals of Nexus IT went immediately to work.
+In the wake of the news of the WannaCry ransomware attack, the cyber-security professionals of went immediately to work.

 While we believed that the workstations and servers we support had been patched appropriately to protect against the WannaCry attack, we still took the time to review all of the workstations and servers we support to determine if there are any that may have been missing the patches needed.